lemanschik/lemanschik/README.md

     - MSON written in JS
     - Python => ECMAScript Converter. for Python deprecation net wide.
     - Adapter tool chains for all kinds of languages and package management systems.
+ - Performance and optimization of internals
+   - KVM Stack
+   - XEN Stack
+   - Open Stack
+   - VMM / VM Hardware Interfaces for multiple architecturs of chips as also data bus types and streams.

 ## Books
 - [simplicity made easy via ECMAScript Hosts](https://github.com/lemanschik/simplicity-made-easy)